tetratorus/RulesEngineJS/README.md

 RE.evaluate(facts, event) // returns $.Deferred()
 // Evaluates against a set of facts to see if an event is triggered
 // Triggers no other events and does not modify state (idempotent)

+// ... more methods under the hood ...
 ```